triglian/2018-icwe-tutorial/Tasks-local.md

 ## Task 2 - Launch the skeleton presentation locally

 1. Navigate into `<turorial_dir>/skeleton/`, where `<turorial_dir>` is the directory you created in _Task 1_.
-1. Open `index.html` with your browser
+1. Open `index.html` with your browser.

 ## Task 3 - Create you first ASQ exercise